10 Questions with Jonathan Goldston, Financial Planner at Skylight’s Cleveland office

 I was ready to take up an offer of Presidency of a Trade Show firm in South Carolina when a family friend, who was in the financial services industry and I again got talking about a career in his field.
 This gentleman knew of Jeff Gale, who at that point headed up Skylight, and he suggested I give him a call to learn more about their unique approach to helping people.
 I don’t really remember why, but I decided to call Jeff and drop in my friend’s name.
-Amazingly Jeff picked up himself, and immediately asked to arrange a meeting in Skylight’s office.
+Amazingly Jeff picked up himself and immediately asked to arrange a meeting in Skylight’s office.
 More unbelievable was the fact that within five minutes of speaking with Jeff and Paul (who’s now CEO), I knew this was the career I had been seeking my entire life.

-It wasn’t the financial incentive that attracted me - in fact, initially I was having to take a cut.
+It wasn’t the financial incentive that attracted me – in fact, initially I was having to take a cut.
 What I found most compelling was the idea that I could make a huge difference in people’s lives; that I could be one of the most important people in that individual or family’s future.
 I immediately took the offer I was extended and gave up any thoughts of escaping the Cleveland winter for the sunny climates of South Carolina.
 I honestly believe I couldn’t have been more fortunate.
-Yes, like anything worth doing there were struggles, and with three young children and a stay-at-home spouse, the first few years were difficult but it was in this industry I found the fulfilment I was looking for.
+Yes, like anything worth doing there were struggles, and with three young children and a stay-at-home spouse, the first few years were difficult but it was in this industry I found the fulfillment I was looking for.

 Where are you from and can you share a little with us about your home life and your family?

 I’m from Shaker Heights, a Cleveland suburb, and except for college, have never ventured too far from the shores of Lake Erie.
-For eight months of the year I believe Cleveland is the best place in this country to live, but then winter arrives and I’m more of the mind-set that snow is something you visit, not live in.
+For eight months of the year I believe Cleveland is the best place in this country to live, but then winter arrives and I’m more of the mindset that snow is something you visit, not live in.

-My family are hugely important to me.
+My family is hugely important to me.
 I’m very proud of my three kids who are now all teenagers.
 They are all good athletes and even better students.
-All of their activities keep my wife and me very busy - whether it’s travelling to hockey games, orchestra, golf, horse-back riding, or now taking our oldest back and forth to college.
+All of their activities keep my wife and me very busy – whether it’s traveling to hockey games, orchestra, golf, horse-back riding, or now taking our oldest back and forth to college.
 When I get some free time I spend it with my parents who still live in the same Shaker Heights home in which I was raised.
 It’s my Dad’s birthday next week, and he turns 89 years old!
 My Mom is 88, and they aren’t getting any younger, so I help look after them.